NetApp/harvest/docs/AuthAndPermissions.md

 $ cd /opt/harvest/
 ```

 Generate an SSL cert and key pair with the following command.
 Note that it's preferred to generate these files using the hostname of the local machine.
-The command bellow assumes `debian8` as our hostname name and `harvest2` as the user we created in the previous step:
+The command below assumes `debian8` as our hostname name and `harvest2` as the user we created in the previous step:

 ```bash
 openssl req -x509 -nodes -days 1095 -newkey rsa:2048 -keyout cert/debian8.key \